 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-Exness’s zero-cut policy is applied on a per-account basis.
+Exness’s Zero Cut policy is applied on a per-account basis.
 Therefore, please rest assured that even if there is a positive balance in one account within the same account group, those funds will not be used to cover a negative balance in another account.
 Exness will cover any negative balances in each account and reset the balance to zero.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.